-The field trip will leave from the front of the Tulane Campus and proceed as per the above itinerary.
-We start in Uptown New Orleans.
+The field trip will leave from the front of the Tulane Campus and proceed as per the above itineraries depending on whether one is going first to alternate stop A in the Lower Ninth Ward or directly to Stop 1 in Gentilly.
+In both cases we start in Uptown New Orleans.
 Uptown New Orleans, generally south of Freret St. was not affected to any large extent by flooding.
 As we pass Freret St. It becomes notable that flooding occurred.
 Water marks on the sides of homes and cars that remain in the areas indicating the level of standing water become clearly visible.
 Piles of debris along the curb indicate that the homes were flooded.
 Dead vegetation due to standing water (particularly lawn grass) is also a good indicator of areas where standing water remained for as much as 3 weeks.
 Note that the water marks (scum marks) indicate the level of standing water and likely not the maximum flood level in all neighborhoods (more discussion of this will ensue when we reach the stops at the levee breaches).

-The land on which New Orleans is built has origins that began about 5,000 years ago.
-As sea level was rising after the last glacial maximum, a series of barrier islands was built outward from the coast of Mississippi across what is now the southeastern edge of Lake Ponchartrain (Figure 2).
-Then, beginning about 4,300 years ago the

-Mississippi River began to build the St. Bernard Delta complex out toward the east.
+The land on which New Orleans is built has origins that began about 4,000 years ago.
+As sea level was rising after the last glacial maximum, a series of barrier islands was built outward from the coast of Mississippi across what is now the southeastern edge of Lake Ponchartrain (Figure.
+2).
+Then, beginning about 4,000 years ago the Mississippi River began to build the St. Bernard Delta complex out toward the east.
 Some of the distributary channels for this delta lobe ran along what is now the Metairie Ridge and Gentilly Ridge.
 The natural levee deposits built high areas and the channels eventually filled in with sediment.
 Between the distributary channels the low areas became swamps, accumulating organic-rich clays and peat (Figure 3).